 An overall C average in courses applied to the minor is required and all courses must be taken for a letter grade (with the exception of CRIM 397 and CRIM 496).
-In addition, all 9 credit hours of upper division course work must be taken in residence at the University of Nebraska.
+In addition, all 9 credit hours of upper-division coursework must be taken at the University of Nebraska.

 Minor or Certificate in Gerontology

 Undergraduates may earn a certificate or minor in gerontology.
-The certificate consists of 15 hours of specified course work plus a one-semester practicum.
-The minor is comprised of 18 hours of course work.
-Although an undergraduate major in gerontology is not offered on the UNL campus, the certificate program may be used as a minor or concentration within several degree programs earned through other University departments.
+The certificate consists of 15 hours of specified coursework plus a one-semester practicum.
+The minor is comprised of 18 hours of coursework.
+Although an undergraduate major in gerontology is not offered on the University of Nebraska–Lincoln campus, the certificate program may be used as a minor or concentration within several degree programs earned through other University departments.